CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Abstract

 \section{Abstract}

 Semi-supervised learning has been an effective paradigm for leveraging unlabeled data to reduce the reliance on labeled data.
 We propose CoMatch, a new semi-supervised learning method that unifies dominant approaches and addresses their limitations.
 CoMatch jointly learns two representations of the training data, their class probabilities and low-dimensional embeddings.
 The two representations interact with each other to jointly evolve.
 The embeddings impose a smoothness constraint on the class probabilities to improve the pseudo-labels, whereas the pseudo-labels regularize the structure of the embeddings through graph-based contrastive learning.
 CoMatch achieves state-of-the-art performance on multiple datasets.
-It achieves $\sim$20\% accuracy improvement on the label-scarce CIFAR-10 and STL-10.
+It achieves substantial accuracy improvements on the label-scarce CIFAR-10 and STL-10.
 On ImageNet with 1\% labels, CoMatch achieves a top-1 accuracy of 66.0\%, outperforming FixMatch~\cite{fixmatch} by 12.6\%.
-The accuracy further increases to 67.1\% with self-supervised pre-training.
 Furthermore, CoMatch achieves better representation learning performance on downstream tasks, outperforming both supervised learning and self-supervised learning.
-Code and pre-trained models will be released.
+Code and pre-trained models are available at \url{https://github.com/salesforce/CoMatch/}.